 - Use hand sanitizer if soap and water are not available

-Testing for COVID-19 at CSULB Student Health Services is very limited.
-Please call (562) 985-4771 for additional information about testing.
+Testing for COVID-19 at CSULB Student Health Services is available by appointment.
+Please call (562) 985-4771 for testing appointments and additional information.

-We recommend that asymptomatic individuals seeking testing consult one of the free testing sites in Long Beach or LA County
+We recommend that asymptomatic persons seeking testing consult one of the free testing sites in their local community.

 If you develop emergency warning signs for COVID-19, you should get medical attention immediately.
 Emergency warning signs include: